Latest News

 This year, club representatives were also asked to report on how recent weather events have had an impact on club activities, and ways in which clubs are taking action to minimise these impacts.

 More than half of clubs (55%) reported they had been negatively impacted by the weather in the past year, including financial losses due to cancellation, infrastructure damage, deterioration of playing surfaces, and reduced access.
-While some clubs are taking practical actions to minimize the impact of future weather events on their sport activities, most are not.
+While some clubs are taking practical actions to minimise the impact of future weather events on their sport activities, most are not.

 Further 2024 NSCS insights will be disseminated in weeks upcoming.